theheking/intro-to-r/content/2_datatypes.md

 # List
 Note a vector is actually an "atomic" vector.
 An "atomic" vector has a homogeneous datatype in every element.
 A list is actually still a vector in R, but it’s not an atomic vector.

+There are three operators that can be used to extract subsets of R objects.

+- The `[` operator always returns an object of the same class as the original.
+It can be used to select multiple elements of an object
+- The `[[` operator is used to extract elements of a list or a data frame.
+It can only be used to extract a single element and the class of the returned object will not necessarily be a list or data frame.
+- The $ operator is used to extract elements of a list or data frame by literal name.
+Its semantics are similar to that of [[.

+You need [[ when working with lists.
+This is because when [ is applied to a list it always returns a list: it never gives you the contents of the list.
+To get the contents, you need [[:

 ```
 (drosophilia <- list(model_org = TRUE, num_nobel_drosophilists = 9L, num_species = 3 * 500, nobel = c("Thomas Hunt Morgan","Hermann Joseph Muller")))
 #> $model_org